ExoSpaceLabs/CCSDSPack/README.md

 Note: If the decoded file is named with the original file extension it will be usable as the original file,

-for configuration file and other info see [link to readme to be inserted]().
+for configuration file and other info see [Executables](docs/EXECUTABLES.md).

 ### C++
 The following examples show how the high level C++ APIs can be used in a project